Frank Pakenham, 7th Earl of Longford: Background and education

 Born in London to an Anglo-Irish aristocratic family, he was the second son of Thomas Pakenham, 5th Earl of Longford in the Peerage of Ireland.
 He was educated at Eton College and New College, Oxford, where as an undergraduate he was a member of the Bullingdon Club.
 He graduated with a first-class honours degree in Philosophy, Politics, and Economics and became a don at Christ Church.
+His move to the political left was sped by his determination to help prevent the spread of fascism in Oxford.
+In 1936 a visit to the city by Oswald Mosley and a group of his Blackshirts resulted in violence.
+According to an account by Hugh Trevor-Roper, 'Great damage to the Blackshirts was done by one of the dons of Christ Church [Pakenham], who, being struck over the head by a Blackshirt with a steel chain, was roused to a berserk fury.'